apache/brpc/docs/en/server.md

 Create a bthread_key_t which represents a kind of bthread-local variable.

 Use bthread_[get|set]specific to get and set bthread-local variables.
-First-time access to a bthread-local variable from a bthread returns NULL.
+First-time access to a bthread-local variable from a bthread returns nullptr.

 Delete a bthread_key_t after no thread is using bthread-local associated with the key.
 If a bthread_key_t is deleted during usage, related bthread-local data are leaked.